breuerfelix/breuerfelix.github.io/_posts/18-04-24-Nginx-Server-Blocks.md

 ## SSL Optimization

-This server block is 90% based on [this article](https://bjornjohansen.no/optimizing-https-nginx) about optimizing your https server block.
+This server block is 90% based on [this article](https://bjornjohansen.no/optimizing-https-nginx) about optimizing your HTTPS server block.
 It also explains what every line is doing.

 ```nginx
 ssl on;